A Generalization of Turaev's Virtual String Cobracket: Comparing the bound given by to the bound

 {Proof of Step 2:} The number of positive and negative terms with ordinary core (respectively, annihilating) distinguished elements in their standard primitive matrices are equal.
 A positive (respectively, negative) term with an ordinary core distinguished element in its standard primitive matrix can only cancel with a negative (respectively, positive) term with an ordinary annihilating distinguished element in its standard primitive matrix.
 Even if all terms satisfying the condition in the previous sentence cancel with each other, there will still be $|C-A|$ such terms leftover that do not cancel with any terms of $\mu$. \\\\

-{\bf Acknowledgements:} I am very grateful to my advisor, V. Chernov, for many helpful discussions, for providing translations of some of the references, and for commenting on drafts of this paper.
+{\bf Acknowledgements:} This paper was revised while visiting the Max Planck Institute for Mathematics in Bonn, Germany, and I would like to thank the institute for its hospitality.
+I am very grateful to Vladimir Chernov for many helpful discussions, for providing translations of some of the references, and for commenting on drafts of this paper.
 I would also like to thank V. Manturov for many helpful discussions concerning algorithms for finding minimal representatives of virtual homotopy classes, and to V. Manturov and D. Ilyutko for helpful discussions about their proof of the Kuperberg Theorem for flat virtual knots in \cite{IlyutkoManturovNikonov}.
-Finally I would like to thank M. Chas for informing me about the results of Hass and Scott.
+Finally I would like to thank M. Chas for informing me about reference \cite{HassScott}.